Three ways to overcome emotional eating:

 3) Take away the guilt

-Try to avoid putting strict rules around food as well, like ‘I can’t eat a bag of chips during the week’ or ‘I’m not allowed to drink fizzy drinks ever again’.
+Try to avoid strict rules around food, like ‘I can’t eat a bag of chips during the week’ or ‘I’m not allowed to drink fizzy drinks ever again’.

 Try to have a more balanced viewpoint, such as ‘I’ll only have chocolate when I truly feel like it.’
 Then allow yourself to enjoy the chocolate when you want it and move on afterwards.

-At the end of the day, every one of us will have different triggers for emotional eating.
-Likewise, we need an individualised approach when it comes to feeling in control of our emotions.
+Every one of us will have different triggers for emotional eating.
+Likewise, we need an individualised approach to feeling in control of our emotions.

 - Removing the guilt often associated with emotional eating episodes is important to help you overcome them